PhoenixDigiArt/media-wall-webapp-sample/readme.md

 To test the project on the media wall, it will have to be added to the local CMS.
 Contact Irina or Adam with a live web link and we can add it to the CMS and test it out.

+# Additional support

+When working with JavaScript, there are endless possibilities and endless amounts of libraries and tools at your disposal.
+These projects are just a starting point, covering only a fraction of what is possible.
+While Three.js is a popular and well supported solution for 3D graphics in the browser, you may want to use 2D graphics, machine learning, ect.
+If you want to work beyond the templates but require some extra help, don't hesitate to contact any member of the arts team at Phoenix or Offsite.
+You can also contact Adam, the developer of the JavaScript templates [here](mailto:adam@adam-stephenson.co.uk).

 # External links

 Three.js: https://threejs.org/